markstringer-dti/markstringer-dti.github.io/dti.md

 What are these two things?
 Stakeholder research, which I'll talk about in more detail in the next chapter, and working software.

 What do I mean by stakeholder research?
-I mean as a product team developing a good understanding of who is interested in the product and what their interest is.
-Notice here that I'm not saying "user research" that's because stakeholder research doesn't just include users, it include other individuals, organisations, interest groups that might be interested in the product.
+I mean developing a good understanding of who is interested in the product and what their interest is.
+Notice here that I'm not saying "user research."
+That's because stakeholder research doesn't just include users.
+It also includes other individuals, organisations and interest groups that might be interested in the product.

+As a seasoned and grizzled project manager I'm very careful of statements that involving or implying "all".

-I'm resisting saying things like "find out as much as you can about the people who are paying for this project" or "find out everything that you possibly can about your users."
-Why?
-Because as a seasoned and grizzled project manager I'm very careful of statements that involve "all".
+So I won't say "find out as much as you can about the people who are paying for this project."
+But your project will probably benefit from you knowing more than you would if you didn't do any research.
+Similarly I won't say "find out everything that you possibly can about your users."
+But you should certainly be doing enough that you start to hear things that you've already heard from multiple users.

 But I can say this.
 You need a strategy for mapping the ecosystem of stakeholders.
 You need a strategy for investigating the needs of users.
 You need a way of taking what you find and using it to inform what goes into working software.